dhaumont/visilib/README.md

 ## Features

-- Visibility computation is exact:  contrary to conservative or aggressive visibility methods, the Visilib library does not make any assumption and performs the complete penumbra fusion of the occluders
+- From-region visibility computations are exact:  contrary to conservative or aggressive visibility methods, the Visilib library does not make any assumption and performs the complete penumbra fusion of the occluders
 - Visibility performed via CSG (Constructive Solid Geometry) operations in Plücker space:
      - Polytope splitting algorithm using only skeleton of polytopes (vertices and edges)
      - Silhouette optimization algortihm reducing drastically the number of CSG operations